dansmyers/IntroToCS/Labs/7-Euouae.md

 <img src="https://wreg.com/wp-content/uploads/sites/18/2023/08/Skyline-Sunset.jpg?w=900" width="400px" />

 *The world's tenth largest pyramid is located in Memphis, TN and contains a Bass Pro Shops.
 It used to have [crystal skull](https://www.forbes.com/sites/joesills/2020/08/26/the-unbelievable-true-story-of-how-the-memphis-pyramid-became-a-bass-pro-shops/) at the top.
-During the time the University of Memphis used it as a basketball arena it was nicknamed the "Tomb of Doom".*
+During the time the University of Memphis used it as a basketball arena it was nicknamed the "Tomb of Doom".
+Image from WREG*.

 <br/>